gtechsltn/sql/ReadMe.md

 ## SQL Server Tables without a Clustered Index (Heap)
 ```
 SELECT [table] = s.name + N'.' + t.name
-  FROM sys.tables AS t
+  FROM tables AS t
-  INNER JOIN sys.schemas AS s
+  INNER JOIN schemas AS s
   ON t.[schema_id] = s.[schema_id]
   WHERE NOT EXISTS
   (
-    SELECT 1 FROM sys.indexes AS i
+    SELECT 1 FROM indexes AS i
       WHERE i.[object_id] = t.[object_id]
       AND i.index_id = 1
   );